vuejs/v2.vuejs.org/src/v2/guide/syntax.md

 <a v-on:click="doSomething"> ... </a>
 ```

 Here the argument is the event name to listen to.
-We will talk about event handling in more detail too.
+Refer to [Event Handling](events.html) for more info.

 ### Modifiers